 - Always have children wear PFDs.
 Always check those devices intended for young children for fit and performance in the water.
 Never hesitate to have "all hands" wear lifesaving devices whenever circumstances cause the slightest doubt about safety. - 3.
-If a U.S. Coast Guard capacity placard is attached to your boat do not exceed the load specified (in pounds) or people and take care to properly load your boat.
+Do not exceed, in pounds or the number of people, the load capacity found on the U.S. Coast Guard placard attached to your boat and take care to properly load your boat.
 Maintain adequate freeboard at all times.
 Consider the sea conditions, the duration of the trip, the weather and the experience of the personnel on board. - 4.
 The operator of the boat is responsible for the safety of his passengers as well as his own.
 You should insure that everyone aboard is properly and securely seated in appropriate seating locations before starting.
-You should not allow sitting on seatbacks, gunnels, bows, transoms, fishing seats, or sun lounges while underway.
+You should not allow sitting on seatbacks, gunnels, sun lounges, fishing seats, the bow or the transom while underway.
 In many states it is illegal.